oisee/zvdb-minz/README.md

 ## 🙏 Acknowledgments

-- The MinZ compiler team for making Z80 development fun again
+- The MinZ compiler team (=myself and my imaginary friend Claude Code) for making Z80 development fun again
 - The Z80 community for keeping vintage computing alive
 - Researchers working on 1-bit quantization making AI accessible to all hardware